isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         std::cout << /* class members here */;
     }

-    std::ostream& operator<<(std::ostream& os, const my_class& c) //OK
+    std::ostream& operator<<(std::ostream& os, const my_class& c) // OK
     {
         return os << /* class members here */;
     }

-By itself, `cout_my_class` would be OK, but it is not usable/composabe with code that rely on the `<<` convention for output:
+By itself, `cout_my_class` would be OK, but it is not usable/composable with code that rely on the `<<` convention for output:

     My_class var { /* ... */ };
     // ...
     cout << "var = " << var << '\n';

 ##### Note

 There are strong and vigorous conventions for the meaning most operators, such as

 * comparisons (`==`, `!=`, `<`, `<=`, `>`, and `>=`),
 * arithmetic operations (`+`, `-`, `*`, `/`, and `%`)